LASERS in ENDODONTICS – A Synergistic Amalgamation !!!

 Irrigants Activation (LAI) and Removal of Smear Layer

 The ability of lasers to activate the irrigating liquid inside the root canal to increase its action was first published by George.
-The photomicrographic studies suggests that the laser generates a movement of fluids at high speed through a cavitation effect.
-The expansion and successive implosion of irrigants generates a secondary cavitation effect on the intra-canal fluids.
-Some researches stated that it is sufficient to keep the laser tip in the middle third some 4-5mm away from the apex and not necessarily reach the apex and negotiate radicular curves.
-With high level magnification, the collagen structure of the root dentine seems to remain intact, supporting the hypothesis of a minimally invasive endodontic treatment with lasers.
+The photomicrographic studies suggest that the laser generates a movement of fluids at high speed through a cavitation effect.
+The expansion and successive implosion of irrigants generate a secondary cavitation effect on the intra-canal fluids.
+Some researchers stated that it is sufficient to keep the laser tip in the middle third some 4-5mm away from the apex and not necessarily reach the apex and negotiate radicular curves.
+With high-level magnification, the collagen structure of the root dentine seems to remain intact, supporting the hypothesis of a minimally invasive endodontic treatment with lasers.

 Having known about the uses and advantages of lasers in every step of endodontic therapy, it can be said that lasers are recommended for all endodontic treatments but it is most valuable in the following clinical situations:

 - Infected cases with apical, lateral, and/or furcal radiolucencies;

 - Retreatments with peri-apical periodontitis;

 - Acutely inflamed cases, especially those diagnosed with Cracked Tooth Syndrome;